-- 1 Wastewater from most facilities at Beale AFB is treated at the base's wastewater treatment plant, located in - 2 the southwest corner of the base.
-The treated effluent is discharged into Pond 4, which serves as a storage - 3 pond.
-The treated water is either pumped to A Street Pond for golf course irrigation or dispersed as a land- - 4 based application to the existing 40-acre irrigation field south of the wastewater treatment plant.
+Wastewater from most facilities at Beale AFB is treated at the base's wastewater treatment plant, located in the southwest corner of the base.
+The treated effluent is discharged into Pond 4, which serves as a storage pond.
+The treated water is either pumped to A Street Pond for golf course irrigation or dispersed as a land-based application to the existing 40-acre irrigation field south of the wastewater treatment plant.

-5 2.2.4.5 Water Quality
+2.2.4.5 Water Quality

-- 6 There are currently more than 1,000 groundwater monitoring wells, extraction wells and piezometers on - 7 the base (CH2M Hill 2017).
-As the result of historical Army and AF activities, groundwater in many places - 8 is contaminated with chemicals of concern, such as petrochemicals and solvents, at concentrations above - 9 maximum legal levels (Marshack 2016).
-Groundwater contaminant levels are monitored at 23 sites, - including 15 groundwater plumes.
-Sites are monitored using a sampling strategy from the 1998 Installation - 11 Restoration Monitoring Plan (CH2M HILL 1998) as basis for the Base Groundwater Monitoring Plan - sampling events (CH2M Hill 2017).
-There are several water bodies on base that have chemical - 13 contamination, including Best Slough and Parks Lake.
+There are currently more than 1,000 groundwater monitoring wells, extraction wells, and piezometers on the base (CH2M Hill 2017).
+As the result of historical Army and AF activities, groundwater in many places is contaminated with chemicals of concern, such as petrochemicals and solvents, at concentrations above maximum legal levels (Marshack 2016).
+Groundwater contaminant levels are monitored at 23 sites, including 15 groundwater plumes.
+Sites are monitored using a sampling strategy from the 1998 Installation Restoration Monitoring Plan (CH2M HILL 1998) as basis for the Base Groundwater Monitoring Plan sampling events (CH2M Hill 2017).
+There are several water bodies on base that have chemical contamination, including Best Slough and Parks Lake.

-14 2.2.4.6 Hydrology and Climate Change
+2.2.4.6 Hydrology and Climate Change

-- 15 Modeling of stream channel overflow (or flood modeling) was conducted for Beale AFB to examine the - extent of flooding along Dry Creek and Hutchinson Creek associated with climate projections (CEMML - 17 2019).
-Flood modeling did not consider flooding of independent surface bodies, stormwater systems, or - surface ponding.
-Flood modeling was conducted using local watershed characteristics and the design storms - 19 generated from climate projection data (Table 2.2.b and Table 2.2.c).
-The projected design storms do not - 20 represent extreme weather events (e.g., hurricanes, extraordinary storm fronts). - 21 Inundation projections were influenced by four variable inputs: (1) variation in total precipitation between - design storms, (2) variation between the daily distribution of precipitation over the three-day period, (3) - 23 land cover change over the watershed area used in hydrologic modeling, and (4) land cover change in the - area within the installation used in hydraulic modeling.
-Projected changes in stream channel overflow can - be used to assess potential vulnerabilities to species, habitat, mission, and built and natural infrastructure. - 26 Stream channel overflow associated with the baseline design storm was estimated to inundate - 27 approximately 1532 acres at Beale AFB along Dry Creek and Hutchinson Creek (Table 2.2.f).
-Under the - 28 RCP 4.5 emission scenario, inundation is projected to increase by 37% in 2030 and then reduce to 17% - 29 over baseline in 2050 (Table 2.2.f).
-Under the RCP 8.5 emission scenario, inundation is projected to - increase by 17% in 2030 and continue increasing to 33% over baseline in 2050 (Table 2.2.f).
+Modeling of stream channel overflow (or flood modeling) was conducted for Beale AFB to examine the extent of flooding along Dry Creek and Hutchinson Creek associated with climate projections (CEMML 2019).
+Flood modeling did not consider flooding of independent surface bodies, stormwater systems, or surface ponding.
+Flood modeling was conducted using local watershed characteristics and the design storms generated from climate projection data ( and Table 2-6).
+The projected design storms do not represent extreme weather events (e.g., hurricanes, extraordinary storm fronts).

+Table 2-5.
+Climate change design storm precipitation for Dry Creek (source: CEMML 2019).

+Inundation projections were influenced by four variable inputs: (1) variation in total precipitation between design storms, (2) variation between the daily distribution of precipitation over the three-day period, (3) land cover change over the watershed area used in hydrologic modeling, and (4) land cover change in the area within the installation used in hydraulic modeling.
+Projected changes in stream channel overflow can be used to assess potential vulnerabilities to species, habitat, mission, and built and natural infrastructure.

+Stream channel overflow associated with the baseline design storm was estimated to inundate approximately 1,532 acres at Beale AFB along Dry Creek and Hutchinson Creek (Table 2-9).
+Under the RCP 4.5 emission scenario, inundation is projected to increase by 37% in 2030 and then reduce to 17% over baseline in 2050 (Table 2-9).
+Under the RCP 8.5 emission scenario, inundation is projected to increase by 17% in 2030 and continue increasing to 33% over baseline in 2050 (Table 2-9).

-Table 2.2.f.
-Projected changes in inundation from stream channel overflow resulting from climate
+Table 2-9.
+Projected changes in inundation from stream channel overflow resulting from climate change (source: CEMML 2019).

-32 change.

-Baseline RCI P 4.5 RCP 8.5 2000 2030 2050 2030 2050 Projected inundation (acres) 1532 2098 1793 1792 2035 Change in inundation from baseline 566 261 260 503 Percent change from baseline 37% 17% 17% 33% RCP: Relative Concentration Pathway Source: CEMML 2019 • • •
+Baseline RCP 4.5 RCP 8.5

+2000 2030 2050 2030 2050

+Projected inundation (acres) 1,532 2,098 1,793 1,792 2,035

+Change in inundation from baseline 566 261 260 503

+Percent change from baseline 37 17 17 33